jprystowsky/ipgeobulk/README.md

 ## Prereqs

-Install the dependencies, then download a copy of [MaxMind's GeoLite City DB](http://dev.maxmind.com/geoip/legacy/geolite/) (which will probably end up being named `GeoLiteCity.dat.`).
+Install the dependencies, then download a copy of [MaxMind's GeoLite City DB](http://dev.maxmind.com/geoip/legacy/geolite/) (which will probably end up being named `GeoLiteCity.dat`).
 You'll also need a file enumerating IP addresses that you want to geolocate.
 This should be a plain UTF-8 text file separating addresses by line breaks:

 ```
 x.x.x.x